William Spratling and the History of Taxco Silver

 William Spratling, 1935.

 By Juan Guzman - Original publication: Grafico Mexico D.F.
 Av.
 Morelos 89-Dep.
 8 Immediate source: Photo provided by Penny C. Morrill.
 Author of "William Spratling and the Mexican Silver Renaissance."
-Photo is also included in this book on page 224.
+The photo is also included in this book on page 224.
 Fair use, https://en.wikipedia.org/w/inPex.php?curid=37684199.

-Spratling was an assistant professor of architecture at Tulane University, a well-established department of Mesoamerican studies.
-From 1926 to 1929, he spent his summers lecturing on colonial architecture in Mexico City and toured the country in his free time.
+Spratling was an assistant professor of architecture at Tulane University, a well-established department with a focus on Mesoamerican studies.
+From 1926 to 1929, he spent his summers lecturing on colonial architecture in Mexico City and touring the country in his free time.

 Spratling eventually settled in Taxco and wrote a novel titled Little Mexico.
 When book sales failed to meet expectations, the US ambassador to Mexico encouraged William to create silver jewelry to sell on the thriving tourist market.